Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 You can also find yourself with a lower limit if you have no reported information related to your credit history.
 Banks call these consumers credit invisible — meaning that their credit history is so limited that they cannot generate a reliable credit score.

-Banks see credit invisible consumers as risks because they cannot predict their repayment behavior.
-To mitigate those risks, a bank will often start these cardholders with a low initial credit limit.
+Banks often view credit invisible consumers as risky because they can’t predict how they’ll repay their debts.
+To reduce this risk, banks typically offer these cardholders a lower initial credit limit.

-Credit cards, like any other kind of loan, are all about risk.
-Banks want to lend money or extend credit to people who they think are likely to pay them back.
+Credit cards, much like any loan, are all about risk.
+Banks want to lend money or offer credit to people they trust will pay them back.

 This chart shows the credit score categories lenders often use to evaluate risk, with superprime being the best:

-If a lender feels you’re too much of a risk, they will likely decline your application.
-If you’re a medium risk, they may approve you with a low limit until you prove your creditworthiness.
+If a lender thinks you’re too risky, they’re likely to decline your application.
+However, if you’re seen as a moderate risk, they might approve you for a low limit until you demonstrate your creditworthiness.

 By providing that lower limit, they lessen their risk.
 After all, would you rather have someone stiff you on a $2,000 loan or a $200 loan?

-But your credit limit isn’t set in stone.
-Once you’ve recorded five or six months of on-time payments, you can contact your issuer to ask for a credit limit increase.
-Some issuers do this over the phone and others have brief forms online that give an instant credit decision.
+Your credit limit isn’t set in stone forever.
+After making five or six months of on-time payments, you can contact your issuer to ask for an increase.
+Some issuers handle this over the phone, while others provide quick online forms for an instant decision.

 Some banks also automatically monitor accounts to see if you’re eligible for a credit limit increase.
 If the bank finds that you are, it will automatically boost your limit and notify you by email or letter.